105 George Street, The Rocks: History

 This portion of land was part of Sydney's hospital garden between 1780 and 1816.
 Elizabeth Broughton was registered as claimant for this allotment No. 11 in 1834 and in 1840 she was granted the property.
 During 1841 she subdivided the grant into four parts and advertised them for auction.
 The land remained vacant, serving as a passageway to Harrington Place until 1851, when Isaac Stansfield erected a shop on the site.
 The Municipal Council of Sydney Rate Books of 1858 listed George Thorne as the owner.
 The property was described as a shop and dwelling with stone and brick walls and a timber shingled roof.
 It was three storeys high with a basement and had six rooms.

 Thomas Playfair occupied the shop from 1861 until 1869, when he moved his butchery two doors north.
 The shop remained vacant while G. Thorne installed a slate roof to the building and in 1870 the "American Hotel" commenced operations with John Kelly as licensee.
 However, during 1872 the "American Hotel" relocated to the corner of Argyle and George Streets, and the "Union Hotel" commenced operations.
 In 1875 the Sands Directory listed Michael Cross as the occupant, retailing dairy products.
-In 1879 the shop functioned as a hotel again, named the "Sydney & Newcastle", with Joseph Spora the manager.
+In 1879, the shop functioned as a hotel again, named the "Sydney & Newcastle", with Joseph Spora the manager.
 Six years later, Louis Dupont became the manager and changed the hotel's name to "Messageries des Maritimes".
 Joseph Emmanuel became the licensee during 1886 and remained so until 1892, when the hotel was converted into a bird and animal shop run by dealer H. Sames.

-By 1896 the site was being used as a grocer's and it continued in this use until 1920.
+By 1896 the site was being used as a grocer's and continued in this use until 1920.
 It continued to be used for commercial/retail uses throughout the 1930s including by a confectioner and a dressmaker.
-Throughout this period of use the upper floor appears generally to have been used as a residence, with a separate entrance, and for short periods was used as a second commercial tenancy.
+Throughout this period of use, the upper floor appears generally to have been used as a residence, with a separate entrance, and for short periods was used as a second commercial tenancy.
 Commercial use continued into the 1980s, including a period of use as an architect's office from the early 1970s until the reconstruction of the site in 1985.
 105 George Street was completely demolished and reconstructed in 1985 due to structural instability.
 Due to this, there is almost no original fabric left on site to analyse.
 While documentation used in the planning of the reconstruction indicates certain components from the original building façade were reused in the reconstruction, these represent minor elements of the entire building.

 Archaeology notes: Part of Hospital grounds.
 Granted to Elizabeth Broughton, of Lachlan Vale, as trustee of the will of William Broughton on 30 April 1840.
 In November 1841, land was vacant with passageway across it.